lhcb/starterkit-lessons/first-analysis-steps/loki-functors.md

 {% callout "A word on the Run 3" %}

 In the Run 3, we introduce a more performant set of **th**roughput-**or**iented functors, known as [ThOr functors](https://lhcbdoc.web.cern.ch/lhcbdoc/moore/master/selection/thor_functors.html).
-While they have certain conceptual similarities to the LoKi functors, they are designed to work in a more efficient manner for multi-threaded execution.
+While they have certain conceptual similarities to the LoKi functors, they are designed to work in a more efficient manner for multithreaded execution.

 {% endcallout %}